shreddered/imagestego/README.md

 # Usage

-## Command line tool

-There is a command line tool called `imagestego` which comes with the library.
-The usage is pretty simple.
-See `imagestego -h` for details.

-## Library

 For a high-level functions you can just `#include <imagestego/imagestego.hpp>` file, which has two functions - `embedSecretMessage` and `extractSecretMesage`: